-In this step, WRT examined elements of the 2009 Comprehensive Plan (referred hereinafter as the comprehensive plan) regarding issues of land use patterns and development regulation which might impact economic development in the city.
+In this step, WRT examined elements of the 2009 Comprehensive Plan (referred hereinafter as the comprehensive plan) regarding land use patterns and development regulations which might impact economic development in the city.
 The review focused on the Future Land Use, Transportation, Housing, and Parks and Recreation elements of the comprehensive plan.